-Mental Health Awareness Week takes place on 18th to 24th May and the focus this year is kindness.
+Mental Health Awareness Week runs from 18th May until 24th May.
+The focus this year is kindness.

-Now is the time, to recognise the strength kindness can bring into our lives and to tap into and trust in our common humanity.
+Now is the time to recognise the strength kindness can bring to our lives, tapping into and trusting in our common humanity.

 When we focus on kindness, we make a positive impact on ourselves and on each other.
 We are now, on a daily basis, showing strength in kindness by staying at home and respecting social distancing rules.

-To celebrate Mental Health Awareness Week we want to hear about the acts of kindness happening every day.
-We want you to share your own actions and those of the people around you - showing strength in kindness towards your community, your household and to yourself.
+To celebrate Mental Health Awareness Week, we want to hear about the acts of kindness that happen every day.
+We want you to share your own actions and those of the people around you, showing strength in kindness towards yourself, your community and your household.

 Strength in community kindness

-Kindness is contagious- By being kind, we also have the opportunity to impact someone else’s day.
-Something as simple as smiling at others or saying hello can help turn a bad day into a bright day.
+Kindness is contagious.
+By being kind, we also have the opportunity to impact someone else’s life.
+Something as simple as smiling at others, or saying hello, can help turn a bad day into a bright one.

 Strength in kindness in your household

-Since lockdown began, we have been told, ‘Stay at Home’ and that action in itself is an act of kindness to all those around us.
+Since lockdown began, we have been told to stay at home and that in itself is an act of kindness to all those around us.
 In your household, no matter what your situation, you can create a kind space for people to relax, be honest and connect.